-Why Should I Be Screened for Oral Cancer?
+Why Should I Be Screened For Oral Cancer?

 While some people are at higher risk, oral cancer can affect anyone at any age.
-Some symptoms of oral cancer include white or red patches, lumps on the mouth or the lips, as well as loose teeth, aching jaw, difficulty swallowing, mouth sores that refuse to heal and unexpected gum bleeding.
+Some symptoms of oral cancer include white or red patches, lumps on the mouth or the lips, as well as loose teeth, aching jaw, difficulty swallowing, mouth sores that refuse to heal, and unexpected gum bleeding.
 Dentists look for signs of oral cancer as part of a regular dental exam.
-They check the roof, back and floor of your mouth, as well as your teeth, gums, tongue and cheeks.
+They check the roof, back, and floor of your mouth, as well as your teeth, gums, tongue, and cheeks.
 The tongue exam may also include a gentle tug to check both sides and underneath.

-Professional dental care, and regular checkups are the most effective way to detect oral cancer.
+Professional dental care and regular checkups are the most effective way to detect oral cancer.

 The most common type of extraction offered at our clinics is wisdom teeth removal.
 In most cases, wisdom teeth will grow in an uncomfortable way that may add pressure to the teeth causing pain.
-In most cases regarding orthodontic work, it is suggested to remove wisdom teeth to avoid complication with completed treatment.
+In most cases regarding orthodontic work, it is suggested to remove wisdom teeth to avoid complications with completed treatment.
 In other situations, the Dentist may suggest extraction if there is deep decay in a tooth or a serious infection has occurred, that cannot be healed.

 Root Canal Therapy (Endodontics)

 A root canal is when the nerve inside the tooth, also known as the pulp, is infected from erosion of the tooth enamel.
 An infection inside the tooth is not treatable.
 However, the Dentist can clean out and fill the root.
-Proper brushing, flossing and regular visits to your Dentist can help avoid the symptoms of an infected root.
+Proper brushing, flossing, and regular visits to your Dentist can help avoid the symptoms of an infected root.